‘Teen Mom 2’ Kailyn Lowry’s Baby Daddy Will Never Be Revealed?

 The Hollywood Life report went on to reveal that Kailyn Lowry and Javi Marroquin are not yet legally divorced.
 As fans of the show will recall, Lowry and Marroquin announced plans to divorce in May of last year and months later, Lowry was linked to a few other men, including Tyler Hill, who she was seen texting on the show.

 “The father is a friend [Kailyn Lowry] was briefly dating,” the reality star’s publicist, Casi Densmore-Koon, explained to Radar Online weeks ago.
-“This was Kail’s choice and she is 100% happy.
+“This was Kail’s choice and she is 100 percent happy.
 Kail can’t wait to welcome the new addition to her family this summer.”

 “We don’t know how involved the father will be,” the rep added. “[Kailyn Lowry] will release that information when she’s ready.
 [She] is thankful for the positive support, and we thank her fans for respecting her privacy during this exciting time.”